briscula/drywall-angular/README.md

 Drywall Angular
 ===============

-A website and user system for Node.js using Angular JS and Jade based on Drywall (by jedireza).
+A website and user system for Node.js using Angular JS and Jade based on [Drywall by jedireza](https://github.com/jedireza/drywall).
 What you create with Drywall Angular is more important than Drywall Angular.
 [See a bird's eye view.](http://vchatterji.github.io/drywall/)

 Technology